arttuladhar/learn/content/Kubernetes/CKAD/04_Multi_Container_Pods.md

 Multi-container pods are simply pods with more than one container that all work together as a single unit.

-It is often a good idea to keep containers separate by keeping them in their own seperate pods, but there are several cases where multi-continer pods can be beneficial.
+It is often a good idea to keep containers separate by keeping them in their own separate pods, but there are several cases where multi-container pods can be beneficial.

-You can create multi-continer pods by listing multiple containers in the pod definition.
+You can create multi-container pods by listing multiple containers in the pod definition.

 ```yml
 apiVersion: v1